-- Modernization of existing facilities in order to be compliant with environmental concerns, sustainability initiatives, and universal access requirements. - Correction of courtesy dock components necessary to accommodate lake fluctuations and provide appropriate, safe, and universal loading and unloading.
+- Modernization of existing facilities in order to be compliant with environmental concerns, sustainability initiatives, and universal access requirements. - Consideration of alternative recreation opportunities such as increased picnicking, trail, fishing, disc golf, etc. - Correction of courtesy dock components necessary to accommodate lake fluctuations and provide appropriate, safe, and universal loading and unloading.
 Concrete structure redesign may be required.